-(a) Your commodity count is based on the number of commodities on your farm operation, or intended commodities you plan to have on your farm operation, with expected revenue equal to or greater than your qualifying revenue threshold and is used to determine:
+- (a) Your commodity count is based on the number of commodities on your farm operation, or intended commodities you plan to have on your farm operation, with expected revenue equal to or greater than your qualifying revenue threshold and is used to determine: - (1) The diversification discount you will receive to reflect farm diversification; - (2) Eligibility for WFRP if you raise potatoes or have commodities with other available revenue coverage; and - (3) Your subsidy amount. - (b) To calculate your qualifying revenue threshold: - (1) Determine the number ٥f commodities on your farm operation or intended commodities you plan to have on your farm operation.
+Each separate commodity code (excluding the combined direct marketing commodity code) on the Farm Operation Report is counted once to determine the number commodities, regardless of number of times the commodity code is used: - (2) Divide 1.0 by the result of paragraph(1) (round to three decimals); - (3) Multiply the result of paragraph (2) by 0.333 (round to three decimals); and - (4) Multiply the result of paragraph (3) by the total expected revenue shown on your Farm Operation Report (round

-- (1) The highest coverage level your farm operation qualifies for; - (2) The diversification discount you will receive to reflect farm diversification; - (3) Eligibility for WFRP if you raise potatoes or have commodities with other available revenue coverage; and - (4) Your subsidy amount. - (b) To calculate your qualifying revenue threshold: - Determine the number of commodities on your farm operation or intended commodities you plan to have on your farm operation.
-Each separate commodity code on the Farm Operation Report is counted once to determine the number of commodities, regardless of the number of times the commodity code is used; - (2) Divide 1.0 by the result of paragraph(1) (round to three decimals); - (3) Multiply the result of paragraph (2) by 0.333 (round to three decimals); and - (4) Multiply the result of paragraph (3) by the total expected revenue shown on your Farm Operation Report (round to whole dollars) to determine your qualifying revenue threshold. - (c) To determine your commodity count: - (1) Sum the expected revenue for each individual commodity code; - (2) Determine the number of commodities or intended commodities in paragraph (1) that have expected revenue equal to or greater than your qualifying revenue threshold; - (3) Sum the expected revenue amounts from the commodities of paragraph (2) and subtract the result from the Total Expected Revenue; - (4) Divide the result of paragraph (3) by your qualifying revenue threshold to determine the number of additional commodities to count (use whole numbers, do not round); and - (5) Add the number of commodities from paragraph (2) to the result of or is destroyed due to insured causes.
+- to whole dollars) to determine your qualifying revenue threshold. - (c) To determine your commodity count: - (1) Sum the expected revenue for each individual commodity code; - (2) Determine the number of commodities or intended commodities in paragraph (1) that have expected revenue equal to or greater than your qualifying revenue threshold.
+If one of these commodities is combined direct marketing, count combined direct marketing as two commodities for the purpose of this determination: - (3) Sum the expected revenue amounts from the commodities of paragraph(2) and subtract the result from the Total Expected Revenue;

-- paragraph (4) to determine your commodity count. - (6) Refer to 17 (d) (3) for instructions for commodity count when an intended qualifying commodity is not planted
+- (4) Divide the result of paragraph (3) by your qualifying revenue threshold to determine the number of additional commodities to count (use whole numbers, do not round); and - (5) Add the number of commodities from paragraph (2) to the result of paragraph (4) to determine your commodity count. - (6) Refer to section 17(d)(3) for instructions for commodity count when an intended qualifying commodity is not planted or is destroyed due to insured causes.